 “Even people who start out holding two points of view at the same time can very quickly go into an echo chamber,” he says.

-That means, he points out, that changes in the media content people consume can effect user beliefs with surprising rapidity.
+That means, he points out, that changes in the media content people consume can affect user beliefs with surprising rapidity.
 And platforms like Facebook and YouTube are constantly adjusting what users see based on what those users have clicked on in the past.
 “The time horizons can be very quick,” he says.
 “Adjusting content in a particular way can lead people to make flash judgments and then hold onto those judgments, even when there is alternative information out there.”

 Once in an echo chamber, users tend to stay there.
 This holds true across platforms for both users polarized to Science and users polarized to Conspiracy.
 “In terms of information and beliefs, we become old dogs very quickly, and once an old dog, we don’t learn new tricks,” Uzzi says.